maximeraafat/BlenderNeRF/README.md

 ## Tips for optimal results

 As already specified in the previous section, the add-on currently only supports *NVIDIA's [Instant NGP](https://github.com/NVlabs/instant-ngp)* version of NeRF.
-Feel free to visit their repository for detailled instructions on how to obtain realistic predicted images, or technicalities on their lightning fast NeRF implementation.
-Below you can find some quick tips for optimal training and testing of NeRF.
+Feel free to visit their repository for detailed instructions on how to obtain realistic predicted images, or technicalities on their lightning fast NeRF implementation.
+Below are some quick tips for optimal NeRF training and testing.

 * NeRF trains best with 50 to 150 images
 * Testing views should not deviate to much from training views (applies especially to TTC)